5argon/ECSLineRenderer/README.md

 ## Systems

-- `LineSegmentRegistrationSystem` : The logic which you create `LineSegment` entity should come before this system.
+- `LineSegmentRegistrationSystem` : Having both `LineSegment` and `LineStyle` on the same `Entity` will qualify for a registration, which you will get a `RenderMesh` with migrated material from your `LineStyle`.
-- `LineSegmentTransformSystem` : Update your `LineSegment` from-to location before this system's update.
+- `LineSegmentTransformSystem` : Make TRS for `RenderMesh` based on information in `LineSegment`.
+Move your line by changing `LineSegment`'s data before this system.

 ## Limitations + problems